Michael Kay (sports broadcaster)

-Michael Kay (born February 2, 1961) is an American sports broadcaster who is the television play-by-play broadcaster of the New York Yankees and host of CenterStage on the YES Network, and the host of The Michael Kay Show heard on WEPN-FM in New York City and simulcast on ESPN Xtra on XM Satellite Radio.
+Michael Kay (born February 2, 1961) is an American sports broadcaster who is the television play-by-play broadcaster of the New York Yankees and host of CenterStage on the YES Network, and the host of The Michael Kay Show heard on "ESPN New York 880" WHSQ in New York City and simulcast on ESPN Xtra on XM Satellite Radio.
+Kay also works on the MLB on ESPN.

 Early life and education

-Kay was born and raised in the Bronx, New York.
-A fan of the Yankees, Kay wore number 1 in Little League for his favorite player, Bobby Murcer.
-Wanting to be the Yankees announcer when he grew up, he did all the school reports that he could about the Yankees, so he could know all about them.
-Kay began reporting as a youth at the Bronx High School of Science and then at Fordham University for WFUV.
+Kay was born and raised in the New York City borough of the Bronx.
+His father was Jewish and his mother was of Italian descent.
+Always a Yankee fan, Kay wore number 1 in Little League for his favorite player, Bobby Murcer.
+Wanting to be the Yankees announcer when he grew up, he wrote as many of his school assignments as he could about the Yankees, so he could learn all about them.
+Kay began his reporting career at the Bronx High School of Science and continued reporting at Fordham University for their radio station WFUV.
 He earned a Bachelor of Arts in communications from Fordham.

-Broadcasting career
+Early career

 Kay started his professional career with the New York Post in 1982 as a general assignment writer, with sports-specific assignments to college basketball, the National Basketball Association and the New Jersey Nets happening over time.
 He received the writing assignment covering the Yankees in 1987.

 In 1989, Kay left the Post for the Daily News, still primarily covering the Yankees.
 Kay also served as the Madison Square Garden Network Yankee reporter starting in 1989.

 In 1992–99, he was MSG's locker room reporter for the New York Knicks.
 He had previously worked for the network as a contributor on the news-format sports show MSG SportsDesk.
 Kay left the Daily News to host a sports talk show on WABC in 1992, briefly returning to write "Kay's Korner" for the Daily News in 1993, before taking a job doing radio broadcasts of New York Yankees games with John Sterling.
 Kay also worked as a reporter for Fox Sports Net in the late 1990s.